khrona/awesomium-wiki/tutorials/tutorial-2-displaying-your-first-page.md

 #### Local HTML Files

-A better way might be to store our HTML content in a local file with our application.
+A better way might be to store our HTML content in a local file alongside our application.

-Create a new HTML file somewhere on your hard drive and add the following content to it
+Create a new HTML file named `app.html` somewhere on your hard drive and add the following content to it:

 {% highlight html %}
 <html>